tyler-bartunek/ShoeBot/README.md

 The guiding philosophy is that if you have a box, soldering iron, basic fasteners, and a 3D printer then you should be able to put this system together.

+## Quick-Start Guide
+Coming soon to a repository near you, this guide will walk you through all materials, settings, and assembly steps necessary to get the mecanum wheel based module up and running.

 ## Module Descriptions